Yes, if your proposed development falls into any of the following categories:

 Hydraulic Plans shall be prepared and submitted in accordance with the Australian Plumbing Code, Australian Standards AS/NZ 3500 and the HWC services connection policy.
 The submitted design shall clearly identify design standards and referenced as AS/NZS3500 or a Deems to Satisfy System.
 Deems to satisfy systems would require the accompanying independent certification documents.
 The design shall fully encompass the scope of works detailed in the HWC services connection policy.

-In some circumstances, the identified minor or major works may require you to have access to an adjoining property.
+In some circumstances, the identified works may require you to have access to an adjoining property.
 It is your responsibility to provide Hunter Water with a signed ‘permit to enter’ form from the adjoining property owner.

 In addition, some developers will require the creation of an easement for services to be laid.
 It will be your responsibility to arrange any documentation for the creation of such an easement.